jtian24/EDA_Modeling_Spark/README.md

 ### GBM modeling performance benchmark

-In order to get a sense of how the above GLM model performs, we also utilized GBM_model_eda module to create a hyper-parameter tuned Gradient Boosting Machine model to train the modeling dataset, and tested its performance on the testing dataset.
+In order to get a sense of how the above GLM model performs, GBM_model_eda module is implemented to create a hyper-parameter tuned Gradient Boosting Machine model in H2O to train the modeling dataset, and tested its performance on the testing dataset.

 (please reference GBM_model_eda function for optimal GBM model building with hyper-parameter tuning)